Call 1-619-642-2500 if you need help with Facebook marketing. See our Facebook Ads Marketing pricing page.

 The only thing that matters for restaurants is that people are walking through your door!
 Here’s how we did it.

 Here are the results of our Facebook ads for two of our clients.
 Once you see the results, I will show you how to do this for yourself.
-"If" you need help, you can call us at 1-619-642-2500 or you can buy our Facebook Marketing Course and do it yourself.

 As you can see, the Facebook ad for the café reached 82,000 people while the ad for the pizza shop reached 36,000 people.
 While these numbers are impressive, what actually matters are transactions from people walking into the restaurant.

 Step 1 – Start with a Facebook wall post